-For your first ultrarun, many people will simply use their phone and the app of their choice, like Strava.
+Many people will simply use their phone and the app of their choice for their first ultra, like Strava.
 This is a low-cost and simple way to use a piece of hardware you already own to track your run.
-The drawback is that your phone has a battery that probably won’t stand up to anything beyond a 50k, as its primary job is not to continuously monitor your positioning.
+The drawback is that your phone has a battery that probably won’t stand up to anything beyond 50k, as it wasn’t designed to monitor your positioning continuously.
 If you’re new to ultrarunning and simply looking for the best GPS running watch for reliability and affordability, the Coros Pace 2 could be a great option.
 You won’t get a touch screen or other fancy features, but you’ll get 30 hours of run time at a very light 29 grams.
-For ultrarunners who want to get the most technology, data, and performance out of their races and training, there are some truly exceptional options in this guide, namely the Garmin fēnix 7 – Solar Edition and Coros Vertix 2.
+For ultrarunners who want to get the most technology, data, and performance out of their races and training, this guide has some truly exceptional options, namely the Garmin fēnix 7 – Solar Edition and Coros Vertix 2.

 What’s the difference between a fitness tracker and a running watch?

-This is a question mostly regarding features.
-Fitness trackers have come a long way and are more affordable than any of the watches tested in this guide.
-But their downside is that they rely heavily on pairing with a phone to draw out similar features that are built directly into GPS watches.
+This is a question mainly regarding features.
+Fitness trackers have come a long way and are more affordable than any watches tested in this guide.
+But their downside is that they rely heavily on pairing with a phone to draw out similar features built directly into GPS watches.
 As GPS watches get even more advanced, another comparison might be: can a GPS watch be a suitable stand-in for a WHOOP, Oura Ring, blood glucose sensor, or power meter on a bicycle?
 This technology is already available or, we would expect, is forthcoming from these GPS watch manufacturers either as built-in firmware or separately sold compatible accessories.
-You should not need to use a fitness tracker and a GPS watch for ultrarunning.
 The health and sleep monitoring features of the Coros Vertix 2 and the Garmin fēnix 7 – Solar Edition can give you much of the information of dedicated fitness trackers.

 Which is the most accurate GPS watch?

-So what is the most accurate?
-The industry says that most GPS watches are accurate within one to three percent, which would explain the deviation in my test of all the watches at the same time.
-A special feature, however, that Suunto employs is “Snap to Route” where, for instance, you could take a race route GPX file, load it into the watch, then “navigate” that course while you run.
+So, what is the most accurate?
+The industry says that most GPS watches are accurate within one to three percent, which would explain the deviation in the test of all the watches simultaneously.
+A special feature, however, that Suunto employs is “Snap to Route” where, for instance, you could take a race route GPX file, load it into the watch, and then “navigate” that course while you run.
 This is a clever way to ensure that your run is as faithful to the intended route as possible, and it minimizes error due to satellite reception and other variables like clouds, buildings, or other obstructions.

-When I asked Garmin the question: ”How do you explain the difference in distance or elevation that some runners find when they compare their race with a friend or competitor in the same event?”
+I asked Garmin: ”How do you explain the difference in distance or elevation that some runners find when they compare their race with a friend or competitor in the same event?”
 Their product manager replied, “There are numerous challenges in forming an elevation profile over a long trail run or ultramarathon, like effects of weather over longer periods and how the watch is worn (for example, if the barometer port is up against clothing).
-Because of these sources of error, we expect some differences in the total ascent between runners, and over long-distance runs, these can add up.
+Because of these sources of error, we expect differences in the total ascent between runners, and these can add up over long-distance runs.
 On the distance side, GPS accuracy is the biggest thing.
-User settings, type of device, which arm the user is wearing the watch, running form, and environment (tree cover can affect line of sight to satellites) can all affect accuracy.”
+User settings, type of device, which arm the user is wearing the watch, running form, and environment (tree cover can affect the line of sight to satellites) can all affect accuracy.”

 These watches are so expensive!
 What is the best budget running watch, and is it worth it?

-To get the best GPS running watch, you’ll have to spend some money.
+You’ll have to spend some money to get the best GPS running watch.
 The watches reviewed in this guide are expensive, and even our budget choice, the Coros Pace 2, comes in at $200!
-Chiefly, it is the ever-mind-blowing strength of their batteries that is dictating the cost, plus a suite of other features that help you understand your own physiology, including heart rate and blood oxygen saturation, without additional straps or gadgets.
+Chiefly, the ever-mind-blowing strength of their batteries is dictating the cost, plus a suite of other features that help you understand your physiology, including heart rate and blood oxygen saturation, without additional straps or gadgets.
 A GPS watch can replace your phone as a podcast or music device, and they are incredibly durable with their titanium, steel, and sapphire materials.
 But ultimately, it’s the multi-week battery life that can last through an ultramarathon that makes a GPS watch a must for ultrarunners.

 What’s the best running watch for small wrists?